HelleBenjamin/Sandboxia2D/README.md

 Sandboxia is a sandbox game written in C using Raylib.
 It was originally written in C++ and used OpenGL based renderer, but it became too messy to maintain.
  It's designed to be a simple sandbox game that is easy to run on older machines.
 There aren't any goals in the game.
 The game is still in development.
-Sandboxia2D comes with a simple API for mods to add new features to the game.
+Sandboxia2D comes with a simple Lua API for mods to add new features to the game.
 For deeper modding, modify the source code directly.
 Windows support is still partially experimental.

 Currently the game is being rewritten in C, so expect missing features and bugs.